-In celebration of Memorial Day Weekend, I’m sharing a recipe for one of my favorite picnic foods: potato salad.
+In celebration of Labor Day Weekend, I’m sharing a recipe for one of my favorite picnic foods: potato salad.
 Or potato salad sandwich, as my Ah Ma would have it.

 Everyone knows not to eat the potato salad at a picnic, right?
 Well, try telling that to my grandmother.